 The liquid metals considered are mercury and pure lead or lead-based alloys such as lead-bismuth eutectic (LBE) or lead-gold eutectic (LGE).
 Mercury is liquid at room temperature which greatly simplifies its technical implementation compared with the Pb-based alloys.
-It has a relatively high thermal absorption cross-section, an advantage at the operating short-pulse spallation sources SNS and JSNS since the flux of slower thermal neutrons from the target is significantly reduced, fast neutrons are incident on the moderators leaving a sharper/narrower cold neutron pulse for users.
+It has a relatively high absorption cross-section for thermal neutrons, an advantage at the operating short-pulse spallation sources SNS and JSNS since the flux of slower thermal neutrons from the target is significantly reduced, fast neutrons are incident on the moderators leaving a sharper/narrower cold neutron pulse for users.
 The constraints on neutron pulse width are less severe at a long pulse facility allowing for slower neutrons into the moderators.
 Figure 3 shows the moderated neutron flux from a mercury target to be lower than that from a lead target despite the higher density of mercury due to significant re-absorption of thermal neutrons within the mercury volume.
 Concerning physical properties, mercury has a boiling point of 357°C, much lower than that of lead at 1740°C, which translates into reduced margins for operation at 5 MW.
 Moreover mercury is highly volatile with a vapour pressure of 22 Pa at a typical operating temperature of 90°C compared with 2e-3 Pa for pure lead at 500°C, leading to increased risks of release of radioisotopes during normal operation, planned maintenance or accidental scenarios.

 When comparing the different Pb-based options, LBE stands out as the liquid metal for which the most relevant experience exists.
 The ~1 MW LBE MEGAPIE target that operated for 4 months at PSI provided a proof of principle for the feasibility of such a target as a spallation source.
 Additional experience comes from the operation of Russian submarines of the ALFA class operated with LBE-cooled fast breeder reactors of 155 MW power for 80 operational years.
 However, LBE has two considerable drawbacks: